Chinhtran18/SocialMedia/README.md

 # SocialMedia
-A social media for graduated student and teacher is used to post
+A social media for alumnies and teacher is used to post